libAtoms/workflow/docs/source/examples.normal_modes.md

 # Normal Modes of molecules

-Workflow can numerically generate normal modes of a molecule and a given calculator and then simultaneously sample random displacements along multiple or all normal modes that correspond to a given temperature.
+Workflow can numerically generate normal modes of a molecule with specified calculator and then simultaneously sample random displacements along multiple normal modes to follow Boltzamnn distribution at a given temperature.

 ## Generate